thunlp/Knowledge-Inheritance/README.md

 # Knowledge-Inheritance

-Source code paper: Knowledge Inheritance for Pre-trained Language Models (NAACL 2022).
+Source code for our NAACL 2022 paper: Knowledge Inheritance for Pre-trained Language Models.

 The trained model parameters (in [Fairseq](https://github.com/pytorch/fairseq) format) can be downloaded from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/aab1777a161545038c01/).

-You can use convert_fairseq_to_huggingface.py to convert the Fairseq format into Huggingface's [transformers](https://github.com/huggingface/transformers) format easily.
+Please follow [ELLE](https://github.com/thunlp/ELLE) to convert the trained checkpoint from Fairseq format into Huggingface [transformers](https://github.com/huggingface/transformers) format.

+We also provide the pre-training data (already processed in fairseq format) we use in [google drive](https://drive.google.com/drive/folders/1l1cuN9JQUqZTM_1NFNtetfiXMKWqGTUo?usp=sharing), covering five pre-training domains (WB, News, Reviews, BIO and CS).
+We sample around 3400M tokens for each domain.

 We refer the downstream performance evaluation to the implementation of [Fairseq](https://github.com/pytorch/fairseq) (GLUE tasks) and [Don't Stop Pre-training](https://github.com/allenai/dont-stop-pretraining) (ACL-ARC / CHEMPROT).
+For ACL-ARC / CHEMPROT, please refer to [ELLE](https://github.com/thunlp/ELLE) for easy implementation.

 If you have any question, feel free to contact me by email (yujiaqin16@gmail.com).